UCSD-SEELab/ENLACE2024/README.md

 Finally, after obtaining the raw IMU data and identifying the activities with the most information collected from each subject, ChatGPT 3.5 Turbo is called from Python to predict the activities by varying the configuration settings, and the characteristics of the information provided in the prompt.

 > [!NOTE]
-> Many of the functions used in the codes require downloading some functions and packages to run the code.
+> Many of the functions used in the codes require downloading some external functions and packages to run the code.
 Keep this in mind.

 ## How to run the code?

+Before processing sensor data, you should consider that the prokect is missing several folders where data should be stored.
+So, for the scripts to work, three folders named *"uploaded_data"*, *"unpacked_data"* and *"csvs"* should be added, each with one folder for each subject, which should be named *"subject_(subject number)"* (e.g., x *"subject_1"*).
+After creating these folders, move each user data, which is in a folder named after the user's UUID, into their corresponding subject number under *"uploaded_data"*.
+This set of files will be used for data extraction and will be used throughout the project.
+The following is an example of how the directory should look:

+*"C:\Users\John\Desktop\projects\ESS_test\uploaded_data\subject_1\6ec0bd7f-11c0-43da-975e-2a8ad9ebae0b”*

 Once the repository has been downloaded and the correct naming of the subjects to be analyzed, the complete code requires the following running sequence:
 * To get data collection:
 ```